Pinewood Studios: Stages, studios and locations

-The 007 Stage was originally built for the Bond film The Spy Who Loved Me (1977) and featured a massive water tank, one of the largest in Europe.
-The stage was destroyed by fire in 1984; it was rebuilt four months later and renamed Albert R. Broccoli's 007 Stage in time for filming to commence on A View to a Kill.
+The 007 Stage was originally built for the Bond film The Spy Who Loved Me (1977); it had one of the largest water tanks in Europe.
+The stage was destroyed by fire in 1984; it was rebuilt four months later and renamed Albert R. Broccoli's 007 Stage in time to film A View to a Kill.
 Another fire on 30 July 2006 seriously damaged the stage, causing the roof to partly collapse.
 Construction of a new stage began on 18 September and was completed in under six months.
 Since then, the stage has accommodated large productions including Prince of Persia: The Sands of Time (2010), Quantum of Solace (2008).
 The whole fishing village from Mamma Mia!
 (2008) was built on the stage.

 As well as the 007 Stage, which is the largest stage at any of the studios under The Pinewood Studios Group at 5500 m2, the studio has fifteen other stages ranging from just 160 m2, to cater for productions of all sizes.
 One of those studios, the T Stage, is a specialist stage for both television and film productions and the Studios second largest stage at 2800 m2.

 Pinewood Studios paid tribute to Richard Attenborough's body of work by naming a purpose-built film and television stage after him.
 The Richard Attenborough Stage has an area of 2800 m2.
 In his absence because of illness, Lord Puttnam and Pinewood chairman Lord Grade officially unveiled the stage on 23 April 2012.
-Opposite it, is a post-production block named in honour of Stanley Kubrick.
+Opposite it is a post-production block named in honour of Stanley Kubrick.

-The studio also has two specialist TV studios, named TV One and TV Two, complete with integral galleries, TV studio floors, TV lighting grids and SD or HD facilities.
+The studio also has two specialist TV studios, TV One and TV Two, complete with galleries, TV studio floors, TV lighting grids and SD or HD facilities.
 Both studios stand at just under 835 m2.

-As stated earlier, Pinewood is situated on the old estate of Heatherden Hall which still stands today.
-The mansion, its gardens and other parts of the studios have been used in various productions over the years.
+Pinewood sits on the old estate of Heatherden Hall.
+The mansion, its gardens, and other parts of the studios have been used in various productions over the years.
 Peeping Tom (1960) shows people driving out through the main gate and has various shots in the studios (showing things behind the camera), offices and corridors.
 Return to the Edge of the World (1978) includes shots of director Michael Powell driving into the studio.
-The iconic main gate (now no longer used due to the construction of a purpose-built security entrance 500 m further along the road) also features in My Week with Marilyn (2011) when Eddie Redmayne greets Judi Dench.
+The main gate (no longer used due to the construction of a purpose-built security entrance 500 m further along the road) also features in My Week with Marilyn (2011) when Eddie Redmayne greets Judi Dench.
 This film also contains many shots of the dressing-room corridors in the main make-up block.
 Heatherden Hall (converted to production offices) has appeared in several films: it was made to look fire-damaged and derelict for the children's film The Amazing Mr Blunden (1972) and also appeared as the Indian residence of Governor Sir Sidney Ruff-Diamond in Carry On Up the Khyber (1969).